 But when Stanley first started practicing yoga as a stressed-out, conflicted college student, she was pretty self-conscious about the whole thing.
 A self-described “black, queer person who grew up in the American South,” — also, by the way, plus-size — she broke down every stereotype in those first hot, sweaty Bikram yoga classes full of barely-clothed people posing in front of mirrors.

 That self-consciousness is long gone, replaced by an awesome blend of strength and calm that goes way beyond the surface.
-We caught up with Stanley to find out how she reached — and stays in — such a good place.
+We caught up with Stanley, a subject in our Spark series, to find out how she reached — and stays in — such a good place.